What is Brunton Compass?

 A Brunton Compass is a specialized instrument used widely by those needing to make an accurate degree and angle measurements in the field.
 It is properly known as the Brunton Pocket Transit.
 David W. Brunton, a Canadian Geologist invented it in 1894.

-Brunton compass consists of plastic, non-chip gray case weight 12 ounces its case is water-resistant and sealed against dust with Brunton closed it is 2 ⅝ inches wide and 3 ⅛ inches long and 1 ⅜ height.
-It has a fitting clasp on one side and on the opposite side allowed the instrument to open at an angle of 180 degrees.
+Brunton compass consists of plastic, non-chip gray case weight 12 ounces its case is water-resistant and sealed against dust with Brunton closed it is 2 ⅝ inches wide and 3 ⅛ inches long, and 1 ⅜ height.
+It has a fitting clasp on one side and on the opposite side allowing the instrument to open at an angle of 180 degrees.

 Brunton Compass Parts